 College of Engineering Laptop Requirement

-Incoming students intending to enroll in engineering or engineering management are required to have a laptop.
+Incoming students—both first-year and transfer—intending to enroll in engineering or engineering management are required to have a laptop.

 Laptops are needed for in-class instructional purposes in required Engineering Fundamentals courses.
 You’ll use your laptop to solve problems, collaborate, discuss applications of engineering, and work on engineering projects.